bibscore/visualquantumtunneling/README.md

 # visualquantumtunneling
-The principal objective of this project is provide a clear visualization of a wave packet crossing a potential barrier on quantum tunneling.
+This project consists on a simple python program which its main objective relies on providing a clear visualization of what occurs when a wave packet collides against a potential barrier, or better saying, it's a visual device for quantum tunneling.

-Given a one-dimensional time dependent Schrödinger equation representing a wavefunction, it's possible to use the Split-Step Fourier Method to find its solution.
-On Optics context, it can be known as BPM (beam propagation method).
-Both Fourier Transform and Inverse Fourier Transform are actively used on this method.
-Since Numpy provides a module with the Fast Fourier Transform, this packet has been pretty much applied in our project.
+Although the problem solved here is a one-dimensional and linear one, the numerical method used for solving it is the Split-Step Fourier Method.
+Also known as BPM (beam propagation method) on the context of optics, it's usually finds it service on solving nonlinear partial differential equations.

+An one-dimensional Schrödinger equation will represent the wave packet given its quantum behaviour.

-Initially developed as a final project for a python class by: Bianca Maia and Rafael Magioli.
+Developed by: Bianca Maia and Rafael Magioli.